 Based on the information provided by our suppliers, we believe, to the extent reasonably known, that some of the facilities used to process some of the Conflict Minerals in our Covered Products include the SORs listed below.
 We do not believe that the below list represents all of the SORs that processed Conflict Minerals in our Covered Products in the reporting period.
 Rather, it represents only those SORs that we could reasonably verify as related to our specific Covered Products based on our suppliers' responses.
-All SORs on this list are named as smelters by RMI and are designated by RMI as conformant:
+All SORs on this list are named as smelters or refiners by RMI and are designated by RMI as conformant:

-Conflict Mineral Smelter ID SOR Facility Name Country Location of SOR Country Location of Mine or Recycled/Scrap Tantalum CID002545 Taniobis GmbH Germany 3 Tin CID000292 Alpha United States R/S Tin CID001070 China Tin Group Co., Ltd. China 3 Tin CID001231 Jiangxi New Nanshan Technology Ltd. China R/S Tin CID001482 PT Timah Tbk Mentok Indonesia Indonesia Tin CID001898 Thaisarco Thailand $R/S^2$ Tin CID002180 Yunnan Tin Company Limited China 3 Gold CID001955 Torecom South Korea $R/S^2$ Tungsten CID000218 Guangdong Xianglu Tungsten Co., Ltd. China 3 Tungsten CID000105 Kennametal Huntsville United States $R/S^2$
+Conflict Mineral Smelter ID SOR Facility Name 1 Country Location of SOR Country Location of Mine or Recycled/Scrap Tantalum CID002545 Taniobis GmbH Germany 3 Tin CID000292 Alpha United States 3 Tin CID001070 China Tin Group Co., Ltd. China 3 Tin CID001231 Jiangxi New Nanshan Technology Ltd. China R/S2 Tin CID001105 Malaysia Smelting Corporation (MSC) Malaysia 3 Tin CID002180 Tin Smelting Branch of Yunnan Tin Co., Ltd. China R/S2 Tin CID002158 Yunnan Chengfeng Non-ferrous Metals Co., Ltd. China 3 Gold CID000823 Japan Mint Japan 3 Gold CID001955 Torecom South Korea 3 Tungsten CID000218 Guangdong Xianglu Tungsten Co., Ltd. China 3 Tungsten CID000105 Kennametal Huntsville United States R/S 2

-- SOR facility names as reported on the RMI Smelter Reference List - The countries of origin, or recycled/scrap designation, of the Conflict Minerals processed by the named SORs contained in some of our Covered Products are based upon suppliers' responses on the CMRT. - Country location of mine or recycled/scrap designation not provided by the applicable in-scope supplier(s) or verifiable SOR - PT Timah Tbk Mentok reported that Indonesia is the country of origin of all raw material/ore used to produce tin in its operations.
+1 SOR facility names as reported on the RMI Smelter Reference List

+2 The countries of origin, or recycled/scrap designation, of the Conflict Minerals processed by the named SORs contained in some of our Covered Products are based upon suppliers' responses on the CMRT.

+3 Country location of mine or recycled/scrap designation not provided by the applicable in-scope supplier(s)